 Our self managed superannuation fund deeds are suitable for accounting, legal, and professional advisers who rely on highly effective legal documentation that is up to date with the latest in super legislative reforms and innovations.
 Complete our online forms in less than 10 minutes.

 Order your self managed superannuation online today and receive your documents electronically within 1 business day.
 Our self managed superanuation fund deeds have been carefully drafted by our legal partners to ensure compliance with relevant superannuation legislation, and incorporates the latest industry standards in effective tax management and retirement planning.

-- Our online order forms make setting up a self managed superannuation fund in Australia fast and easy
+- Our online order forms make setting up a self managed superannuation fund in Australia fast and easy (less than 10 minutes)

 - Our SMSF deed documentation has been carefully drafted to comply with the latest superannuation legislative reforms and tax office requirements